Psychology & Sustainability

 In the module 'Applications from Communication Psychology: The Dissemination of Scientific Insights', students will learn and develop ways to communicate their knowledge of sustainability science, psychology and the intersection of the two in an effective and understandable way.

 A special feature of the second year at Leuphana University is the internship module.
-Depending on the student's career plans and previous academic achievements, the internship will either allow the student to gain practical experience in implementing knowledge related to sustainability psychology with partners at the local, national or international level, or it will allow the student to gain experience in empirical research, which could be the first step towards a future PhD position.
+Depending on the student's career plans and previous academic achievements, the internship will either allow the student to gain practical experience in implementing knowledge related to psychology in the context of sustainability with partners at the local, national or international level, or it will allow the student to gain experience in empirical research, which could be the first step towards a future PhD position.

 The fourth semester is dedicated to writing a Master’s thesis.